Toyota Territory Off-Roaders Association (TTORA)

 • FJ Cruisers:

 • I had a chance to test drive a brand new limited edition all White TRD FJ Cruiser.
-They are nice, and probably very capable offroad, but they are so new that they are $$$, plus there is a HUGE blind spot on them and they are too wide.
+They are nice, and probably very capable offroad, but they are so new that they are $$$, plus there is a HUGE blind spot on them and like the FJ80's they are too wide.

 • Trucks:

-• 79-83 1st gen Trucks do not have an XtraCab option, and most of those trucks have worse rust problems than the 84-88 trucks, and they are not fuel injected.
+• 79-83 1st gen 4x4 Trucks do not have an XtraCab option, and most of those trucks have worse rust problems than the 84-88 trucks, and they are not fuel injected.

 • 89-94 3rd gen Trucks came in at a VERY close second.
-My first Toyota was a 91 Deluxe V6 5spd Xtracab 4wd Short Bed that I had for 12 years and loved it.
+My first Toyota was a 1991 Deluxe V6 5spd Xtracab 4wd Short Bed that I had for 12 years and loved it.

 But at the time when I was looking for my 88 I didn't find any that I liked well enough or were in my price range.
 Thinking back on it now, I should have kept my 91 and made IT my trail rig.

 • 95-04 1st gen Tacos, I already have an 03 so it seemed redundant, plus modifying the newer trucks is way more $$$ than the older ones, and there are more aftermarket and used parts available.
+The 01-04 DoubleCab option does not have a full bed, and at the time I wanted a full 6ft bed.
+Also, 01-04 DoubleCab Tacos only have automatic trannys, unless someone did a tranny swap.

 • 05+ 2nd gen Tacos are too $$$ and too big for me, plus they are so new that 95% are real nice and I would just be back in the same boat I was in with my 03 Taco.
+As mentioned before with the 01-04 DoubleCabs, I wanted a bigger bed, and yes, the 05+ Tacos have a full bed option available with the DoubleCab, but that is one long truck!

 • T100 and Tundras like the 05+ Tacos and FJ80s are too big